fabean/grunt-boilerplate/README.md

 # grunt-boilerplate
 this is my standard grunt boilerplate for future reference.

-I wouldn't actually suggest using this right now

 ## How To use
 1. Download `gruntfile.js` & `package.json`
 2. Run `npm install`